allanhu9/League-Stat-Tracker/README.md

 This is the link to the website, by the way: https://gchroma.github.io/League-Stat-Tracker/

+## update 2 - I actually got a permanent API key!

+Go ahead and click the link above and it'll work just fine!
+I'll make another update when I stop hosting this page.

+I added a crappy little fix to prevent spamming which just doesn't let you make a request until 5 seconds pass, cause I really don't want to work on this thing any longer to be honest.

 ## Brief description of what each file does

 ### Front-End - These files are actually being accessed by GitHub to host the webpage :